Flashbond/Transport-Fever-2-Zoom-Out-Limit-Patch/README.md

 The script automatically locates TransportFever2.exe in the current folder and performs the required checks before modifying it.

-## Backup & Safety ##
-The script creates *TransportFever2.exe.bak* before modifying the original executable.

-If the patch cannot be written successfully, it attempts to restore the executable from the backup.

-**Close Transport Fever 2 before running the patch.**

 ## Note ##
 It is strongly recommended to increase the *viewNearFar* far value in *base_config.lua* file which is located in game's *res/config/* folder.
 Otherwise, the fog may block the visible area.
 These values work fine for me:

 	geometryQualityOptions = {